Absolution

-In the earlier Faust stories, God does not absolve Faust of his sins.
-He is claimed by the Devil, and torn to pieces before being cast into Hell; out of God’s sight for eternity.
+In the sixteenth century Faust stories, God does not absolve Faust of his sins, and Faust doesn’t ask him to.
+He is claimed by the Devil, and torn to pieces before being cast into Hell, out of God’s sight for eternity.

-But after the seventeenth century, the battle seems to be being lost.
-In later Fausts, apologists might rationalize God’s forgiveness, and Faust is saved.
-In these versions, Faust’s dangerous and arrogant behaviour can be forgiven, in part because it is representative of a noble pursuit – the pursuit of knowledge and spiritual betterment in the image of God.
+But after the seventeenth century, the battle is being lost.
+Apologists rationalize God’s forgiveness, and Faust is saved.
+Faust’s dangerous and arrogant behaviour is forgivable if he can maintain his focus, because the pursuit of knowledge and spiritual betterment in the image of God is a noble pursuit.

-In the ensuing centuries, it seems that man has stepped out from God’s shadow, and faces Him.
+In the ensuing centuries, man has stepped out from God’s shadow, and faces Him.
 With no response, he turns away.
-The latter Fausts might be more about the tragic condition of solitary man, and less about Man’s place under God.
-God has been silent.
+God is silent.
+Man investigates.

 Roman Catholic Church